National Coalition Party: 1918–1939

 The National Coalition Party was founded on 9 December 1918 after the Finnish Civil War by the majority of the Finnish Party and the minority of the Young Finnish Party, both supporting Prince Frederick Charles of Hesse as the King of Finland in the new monarchy.
 The previous day, the republicans of both parties had founded the National Progressive Party.
-With over 600 representatives, the foundational meeting of NCP declared the following:A national coalition is needed over old party lines that have lost meaning and have too long separated similarly thinking citizens.
+With over 600 representatives, the foundational meeting of NCP declared the following:

+A national coalition is needed over old party lines that have lost meaning and have too long separated similarly thinking citizens.
 This coalition's grand task must be to work to strengthen in our nation the forces that maintain society.
 Lawful societal order must be strictly upheld and there must be no compromise with revolutionary aspirations.
-But simultaneously, determined constructive reform work must be pursued."The party sought to accomplish their task by advocating for constitutional monarchy and, failing that, strong governmental powers within a republican framework.
+But simultaneously, determined constructive reform work must be pursued."

+The party sought to accomplish their task by advocating for constitutional monarchy and, failing that, strong governmental powers within a republican framework.
 On the other hand, their goal was to implement a number of social and economic reforms, such as compulsory education, universal health care, and progressive income and property taxation.
-The monarchist aims failed and Finland became a parliamentary republic—in which NCP advocated for strong presidential powers.
-In the late 1920s and early 1930s, the threat posed by Joseph Stalin's communist Soviet Union influenced Finnish politics.
-Communists, backed by Soviet leaders, accelerated their activities while the ideological position of the National Coalition Party shifted to strongly conservative.
-The new ideology was poorly received, particularly by the youth, attracted instead more to irredentist and fascist movements, such as the Academic Karelia Society or Patriotic People's Movement.
+The monarchist aims failed and Finland became a parliamentary republic—in which the NCP advocated for strong presidential powers.
+In the late 1920s and early 1930s, the fear of Joseph Stalin's communist Soviet Union influenced Finnish politics.
+The Communists, backed by the Soviet leaders, accelerated their activities while the ideological position of the National Coalition Party shifted over to very conservative.
+The new ideology was poorly received, particularly by the youth, attracting instead more irredentist and fascist movements, such as the Academic Karelia Society or Patriotic People's Movement.

-In the 1933 parliamentary election, the party formed an electoral coalition with the Patriotic People's Movement, founded by former supporters of the radical nationalist Lapua Movement—even though P.E.
+In the 1933 parliamentary election, the party formed an electoral coalition with the Patriotic People's Movement, founded by former supporters of the radical and nationalist Lapua Movement—even though P.E.
 Svinhufvud, the party's first President of Finland, played a key role in halting the Lapua Movement and vanquishing their Mäntsälä rebellion.
-The result was a major defeat as the NCP lost 24 of its 42 seats in Parliament.
-The NCP broke ties with the Patriotic People's Movement in 1934 under the newly elected party chair J.K.
-Paasikivi, but was nevertheless shut out from the Finnish Government until the outbreak of the Winter War in 1939 and only slowly regained support.
+The result was a major defeat as the NCP lost 24 of its 42 seats in parliament.
+The NCP broke ties with the Patriotic People's Movement in 1934 under their newly elected party chair, Juho Kusti Paasikivi, but were nevertheless shut out from the Finnish Government until the outbreak of the Winter War in 1939, only slowly managing to regain their support.